1. Purpose of policy

 5.2 Internal Audit will have unfettered access to the Council, the Vice-Chancellor and President and Audit and Risk Management Committee (ARMC).

-5.3 Other University policies, procedures and documents must not contradict the authorised access by the Internal Audit as expressed in the Internal Audit Charter.
+5.3 Other University policies, procedures and documents must not contradict the authorised access by Internal Audit as expressed in the Internal Audit Charter.
 In the event of any conflict this policy should take precedence.

 6.2 The Director, Governance and Risk Management is nominated as the officer responsible for overseeing administrative aspects of Internal Audit.

 6.3 Within the constraints of Internal Audit’s approved budget and approved Internal Audit Plan, the Senior Internal Auditor is authorised to:

 - exercise autonomy in applying internal audit resources;

 - recommend appointment of external service providers to co-source internal audit activities, both routine and ad hoc; and

 - determine the scope, frequency, timing and procedures necessary to accomplish the objectives of each audit engagement.

 6.4 Internal Audit activity must be free from interference in determining the scope of internal auditing, performing work, and communicating results.
 Internal Audit must disclose any such interference to the ARMC and discuss the implications.

 6.5 The Council, upon recommendation from ARMC, will approve the Internal Audit Charter and all decisions regarding changes to the service delivery model for internal audit services and the performance evaluation, appointment or removal of an outsourced internal audit service.